-Latex Reagents: The customer chooses which six vials of Blue Latex Grouping Reagents that they want in the kit.
-Each dropper bottle contains 3.0 ml of blue latex particles coated with purified rabbit antibodies to Lancefield groups A, B, C, D, F or G. The blue latex particles are suspended in a pH 7.4 buffer containing 0.098% sodium azide as a preservative.
-The latex reagents available are:

-- Polyvalent Positive Control (PL.040): One dropper bottle containing 2 ml of ready to use polyvalent antigens extracted from inactivated streptococci of Lancefield groups A, B, C, D, F and G. The antigens are suspended in a buffer containing 0.098% sodium azide as preservative. - Extraction Reagent 1(PL.037): One dropper bottle containing 3.2 ml of the reagent with 0.098% sodium azide as a preservative. - Extraction Reagent 2 (PL.038): One dropper bottle containing 3.2 ml of extraction reagent 2.

-Extraction Reagent 3 (PL.039): Two dropper bottles each containing 8 ml of the reagent with 0.098% sodium azide as a preservative.
+- Latex Reagents: Each dropper bottle contains 3.0 ml of blue latex particles coated with purified rabbit antibodies to Lancefield groups A, B, C, D, F or G. The blue latex particles are suspended in a pH 7.4 buffer containing 0.098% sodium azide as a preservative. - Polyvalent Positive Control: One dropper bottle containing 2 ml of ready to use polyvalent antigens extracted from inactivated streptococci of Lancefield groups A, B, C, D, F and G. The antigens are suspended in a buffer containing 0.098% sodium azide as preservative. - Extraction Reagent 1: One dropper bottle containing 3.2 ml of the reagent with 0.098% sodium azide as a preservative. - Extraction Reagent 2: One dropper bottle containing 3.2 ml of extraction reagent 2. - Extraction Reagent 3: Two dropper bottles each containing 8 ml of the reagent with 0.098% sodium azide as a preservative. - Test Cards - Mixing sticks - · Instructions for use